GeorgeBrooker/EcogreenCapstone/sam-with-postgres/Quickstart_after_Install.md

 ﻿# After first time setup you can use the following commands to start **All commands should be executed in order** and **within the sam-with-postgres folder**

+Docker-Desktop must be running somewhere to compose the project
 ```bash
 docker-compose up -d
 sam build